confluentinc/ksql/docs/installation/server-config/index.rst

 ksql.streams.commit.interval.ms
 ^^^^^^^^^^^^^^^^^^

-The frequency to save the progress of a KSQL query.
-The default value in KSQL is ``2000``, which means that KSQL will commit offsets (and thus mark progress) every 2 seconds.
+The frequency to save the state of a KSQL query.
+The default value in KSQL is ``2000``, which means that KSQL will commit offsets (and thus mark progress), flush producer buffers (and hence materialize outputs to downstream consumers), and flush local state every 2 seconds.
+A longer duration will allow more batching and thus higher throughput, at the cost of higher end-to-end processing latency.
+A lower value will have lower end-to-end processing latency but also lower throughput.
 Here is an example to commit offsets every 5 seconds:

 .. code:: bash